How To Create To Do Lists In WordPress

 Show a User Only the To-Do Items Assigned to Them

-Enable this option (‘Yes’) to display items only to users who have been specifically assigned those items.
-Leaving this option disabled (‘No’) will display to-do items to all users.
+If this option is enabled (‘Yes’), you can display to-do items only to users who have been specifically assigned those items.
+Leaving this option disabled will display items to all users.

 User Roles to Show

-Checking the boxes in this area Contributor displays the type of users that can be assigned todo items.
-If you don’t want to assign to-do items to a particular role, then don’t tick its check box.
+Checking the boxes in this area Editor displays the type of users that can be assigned items.
+Leave the checkbox unticked for any roles that you don’t want to assign to-do items.

 Email Assigned To-Do Items to User

-When you enable this option, WordPress will automatically send an email to users with their assigned to-do items …
+If this option is enabled (‘Yes’), WordPress will automatically send an email to users with their assigned to-do items …

-Note: If you disable this option, you can skip the other items in this section.
+Note: If this option is disabled, skip the other settings in this section.

 Add Category to Subject